 Most recently I got out the snarky cross-stitch kit I’d ordered pre-lockdown (Maybe Swearing Will Help, with the requisite pretty flowers).
 Of course, after reading the directions—yes, there are directions—and googling a few of my questions—yes, I had questions—I finished a single row of stitches.
 Then I asked myself, Why rows across?
 Why not just do a whole letter at a time?

-My resulting zig-zagging method looks a lot like our old Jack Russell terrier jumping through high grass to harass the donkeys.
-I made it as far as the “R” before the natural light (our reading lamp died last week) and my creative energy hit a wall, or rather an odd combination of stitches that needed to be yanked out sitting next to the window the next day.
+My resulting zig-zagging method looks a lot like our old Jack Russell terrier Asta jumping through high grass to harass the donkeys.
+I made it as far as the “R” before the natural light (our reading lamp died last week) and my creative energy hit a wall, i.e. an odd combination of stitches that needed to be yanked out sitting next to the window the next day.
 But with only twenty more letters, I’m soldiering on!